-Our consolidated net sales increased 23.3% to \$81.1 million in 2017, compared to net sales of \$65.8 million in 2016.
-Global demand for back-end semiconductor test and assembly equipment is seasonal in part because consumer electronics, the principal end market for integrated circuits, is a highly dynamic industry and demand has traditionally fluctuated.
-Consolidated net sales in the first quarter of 2017 are up from 2016 as a result of the improving business conditions within the semiconductor industry and our success in growing share in the test handler and test contactor markets.
-Our increased sales were driven by demand for equipment for testing semiconductor devices used in automotive, mobility and IoT (Internet of Things) markets.
-Consolidated net sales in the first quarter of 2017 also include the net sales of Kita, totaling \$4.1 million which was acquired on January 4, 2017.
+Our consolidated net sales increased 22.9% to \$93.9 million in 2017, compared to \$76.4 million in 2016.
+Global demand for back-end semiconductor test and assembly equipment is seasonal and volatile in part because consumer electronics, the principle end market for integrated circuts, is a highly dynamic industry and demand has traditionally fluctuated.
+Consolidated net sales in the second quarter of 2017 were up from 2016 as a result of the improved business conditions within the semiconductor industry and our success in growing share in the test handler and test contactor markets.
+Our increased sales were driven primarily by demand for equipment testing semiconductor devices used in automotive, mobility and IoT (Internet of Things) markets.
+Consolidated net sales in the second quarter of 2017 also include the net sales of Kita, totaling \$5.0 million, which was acquired on January 4, 2017.